macanv/BERT-BiLSTM-CRF-NER/README.md

 ## As Service
-Many server and client code comes from excellent open source projects: [bert as service of hanxiao](https://github.com/hanxiao/bert-as-service) If my code violates any license agreement, please let me know and I will correct it the first time. and NER server/client service code can be applied to other tasks with simple modifications, such as text categorization, which I will provide later.
+Many server and client code comes from excellent open source projects: [bert as service of hanxiao](https://github.com/hanxiao/bert-as-service) If my code violates any license agreement, please let me know and I will correct it the first time.
+~~and NER server/client service code can be applied to other tasks with simple modifications, such as text categorization, which I will provide later.~~ this project private Named Entity Recognition and Text Classification server service.
-Welcome to submit your request, if you want to share it on Github or my work.
+Welcome to submit your request or share your model, if you want to share it on Github or my work.

-You can use -help to view the relevant parameters of the NER as Service: which ner_model_dir, bert_model_dir is need
+You can use -help to view the relevant parameters of the NER as Service: which model_dir, bert_model_dir is need
 ```
 bert-base-serving-start -help
 ```